mohamedayman7/pdsnd_github/README.md

 This project focuses on pandas library usage and simple statistics methods to perform a rudimentary analysis on the bikeshare data from three major U.S. cities - Chicago, Washington, and New York City - to display information such as most popular days or most common stations.

 ### Description
+I have made to improve my skills in pandas for a nano-degree Udacity program.
 The program takes user input for the city (e.g. Chicago), month for which the user wants to view data (e.g. January; also includes an 'all' option), and day for which the user wants to view data (e.g. Monday; also includes an 'all' option).

 Upon receiving the user input, it goes ahead and asks the user if they want to view the raw data (5 rows of data initially) or not.
 Following the input received, the program prints the following details: